google/closure-builder/README.md

 But there is not limit of BUILD rules which could be setup for your needs.

 #### Required ####
-These basic options are required:
+These basic required options for compiling are:
 - `name` Closure name space to compiler or unique name of your build rule
-- `srcs` List of (Soy, Closure or JavaScript files) which should be compiled
+- `srcs` List of (Soy, CSS, Closure or JavaScript files) which should be compiled
 - `out` Output path / output file for the compiled Soy, Closure or JavaScript files

+For copying files the required options are:
+- `name` Unique name of your build rule
 - `resources` Resource files which will be copied to the out folder
+- `out` Output path / output file for the compiled Soy, Closure or JavaScript files

 #### Additional ####
 These options could be used for adding additional information: